Psychotherapy for ADHD

 What is the difference between ADHD therapy and coaching?

-Coaching often focuses on very practical strategies and accountability.
-Therapy can include that, but also explores the emotional side of ADHD, like shame, perfectionism, relationship issues, burnout, and other longterm patterns.
+Coaching often focuses on practical strategies and accountability.
+Therapy can include that, but also explores the emotional side of ADHD, like shame, perfectionism, relationship issues, burnout, and other long-term patterns.

 Can you diagnose ADHD?

-No. As a Registered Psychotherapist I’m not able to make a formal diagnosis.
-Instead, we can do an assessment together and I can support you in finding appropriate resources for a formal diagnosis if needed.
+No, as a Registered Psychotherapist, I cannot make a formal diagnosis.
+Instead, we can do an assessment together and I can direct you toward the appropriate resources for a formal diagnosis, if needed.